bayesianempirimancer/pyDMBD/README.md

       u = (T, batch_shape, control_dim) or None
       r = (T, batch_shape, number_of_microscopic_objects, regression_dim) or None

 To run a mini_batch you use latent_iters instead of iters.
 The logic here is that you should update latents and assignments as few times before updating any parameters.
 I got decent results with latent iters = 4.
-This is the moral equivalent of a structured deep network consisting of 4 layers of transformers.
+This is the moral equivalent of a structured deep network consisting of 4 layers of transformers and a naieve spatial encoding.

       model.px = None
       model.update(y_mini_batch,u_mini_batch,r_mini_batch,lr=lr,iters=1,latent_iters=4)